 Do you believe that a person needs to drink eight glasses of water every day?
-If you do, you will probably spend a lot of time running to the bathroom.
+If you do, you are probably making a lot of extra trips to the bathroom.

 Why do so many people believe this rule?
 The number originally came from the National Academy of Sciences of the United States Food and Nutrition Board, which publishes recommended daily allowances of nutrients.
 The 1945 edition of the Food and Nutrition Board recommended: “A suitable allowance of water for adults is 2.5 liters (about 8 cups) daily in most instances.”
 This amount is based on the calculation of one milliliter of water for each calorie of food.
 HOWEVER, the Board also noted that most of the water you need is in the food you eat.

 All foods contain water.
 Even the driest nut or seed has a lot of water in it.
 Furthermore, when food is digested, it is converted to energy, carbon dioxide and WATER.
-Most people can get the fluid the body needs from food, and they only need to drink enough water to prevent constipation.
+Most people can get the fluid the body needs from their regular food, and they only need to drink enough water to quench thirst and prevent constipation.

 When you eat, the pyloric valve at the end of your stomach closes to keep food in the stomach.
-Then the stomach takes fluid that you drink and food that you eat and turns the solid food into liquid.
+Then the stomach takes fluid that you drink and food that you eat and mixes them together to make a soupy liquid.
 If you don’t drink enough fluid, your stomach takes fluid from your blood and adds it to the food in the stomach to create the soup.
 The pyloric valve will not let food pass to the intestines until this liquid soup is formed.
 Then the liquid soup passes to the intestines and remains a soup until it reaches your colon.
 Only then is the fluid absorbed to turn the soup into solid waste in the colon.
-If you do not have enough fluid in your body, your body extracts extra fluid from your stool and turns your stool into hard rocks, causing constipation.
+If you do not have enough fluid in your body, your body extracts extra fluid from your stool, which makes hard stool that is one of the main causes of constipation.

 A reasonable amount for a healthy human is one cup of water or any other fluid with each meal.
-If you have a problem with constipation you may not be drinking enough water, but if you are not constipated, you are probably getting plenty.
+If you have a problem with constipation, you may not be drinking enough water, but if you are not constipated, you are probably getting plenty.
+If you have had kidney stones, you have probably been advised to drink more water.
 You’ll also want to replace fluids whenever you sweat a lot, particularly when you exercise or in hot weather.
 Drink water whenever you feel thirsty, but there’s no health benefit from forcing yourself to drink eight glasses of water a day.
 Drinking too much water can be dangerous; see Hyponatremia.
 This is of particular concern if you are exercising in hot weather and fail to replace the salt you lose in sweat.